imfaisii/laravel-model-status-n/README.md

 ## Contributing

-Please see [CONTRIBUTING](https://github.com/imfaisii/.github/blob/main/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](https://github.com/Imfaisii/.github/blob/main/CONTRIBUTING.md) for details.

 ### Security

-If you've found a bug regarding security please mail [security@imfaisii.be](mailto:security@imfaisii.be) instead of using the issue tracker.
+If you've found a bug regarding security please mail [security@Imfaisii.be](mailto:security@Imfaisii.be) instead of using the issue tracker.

 ## Credits